 - Document everything.

 - Look for additional coverage in your policy.

 - Get help from a trained professional.

 Submitting a business loss claim can be a complicated and lengthy process.
 How well do you know your insurance policy?
 It can be difficult for people who don’t deal with insurance companies and claims on a daily basis to know if they’re fully exhausting their coverage.
 If you’ve been a faithful policyholder, you deserve to get the full coverage you’re entitled to.
 That’s where a lawyer can help.

 What Does Homeowner’s Insurance Cover?

 Whether you have flood insurance or not, it’s important to know what your homeowner’s insurance does and doesn’t cover.
 Every policy is different, but generally speaking, homeowner’s insurance will typically cover property damage associated with wind.
 Many homeowners in Conroe and in Montgomery County had roof damage from flying debris and strong winds.
-If hurricane winds damaged your roof, siding, windows or doors, you may be covered for that under your homeowner’s insurance policy.
+If hurricane winds damaged your roof, siding, windows or doors, you may be covered under your homeowner’s insurance.